"My Voice"

 Disconnecting the airbag all together should be discouraged as their benefit outweighs the potential risk.
 However, neck breathers should consult their physician about this option.

-In addition, low air humidity can dry out the trachea and lead to mucus plugs.
-Airline attendants are typically unfamiliar with the means of providing air to a laryngectomee (i.e., directing air to the stoma and not the nose).
+The, low air humidity can dry out the throat and trachea and the mucus can become thick, sticky, and dry; potentially clogging the stoma and airway leading to mucus plugs.
+Unfortunately, airline attendants are typically unfamiliar with the means of providing air to a laryngectomee (i.e., directing air to the stoma and not the nose).

 • Drinking at least 8 ounces of water for every two hours on a plane, including ground time